mxriverlynn/backbone.modelbinding/readme.md

 Now when the model's `a_field` is changed, the html element `#someElement` will have it's contents replaced by the value that is entered into the model's `a_field` field.

-## Limited Use

-Note that this mostly works for form input fields right now.
-There is a little bit of support to write the value of a model's field to the html contents of any html element, as well.

-I want to make this work for any type of view, eventually.
-Perhaps it will re-render a view, or update the html of a portion of the view.
-I'm not entirely sure, yet.
-We'll see where this leads - hopefully somewhere useful. :)

 ## Use At Your Own Risk